PhiZone/player/README.md

 Choose either some files (or .zip/.pez archives) or an entire folder, and chart bundles will be automatically detected according to Re: PhiEdit (or RPE) metadata files (typically named `info.txt`) in which a chart, a song, and an illustration are specified.
 Any other files that fail to be recognized, which are most likely multimedia that will be referenced by the chart, or the `extra.json` from Phira, will be presented in the assets.

+Additionally, the program can automatically download files from URLs specified in the `zip` and `file` search parameters.
+A `zip` parameter should be provided a URL to a zip archive, while a `file` parameter should be provided a URL to a regular file.

 ### Innovative keyboard controls

 Similar to a video player, the program includes handy keyboard controls on autoplay mode: